matteocanessa/SailorsPromises/README.md

 		}
 	}

-Simply create a new `Sailor` instance and return its `Promise`.
+Simply get an `ISailor` `A` factory object and return its `Promise`.
-During the service logic execution use the `Sailor` instance to interact with the returned `Promise` for exceptions, notifications and so on.
+During the service logic execution use the `ISailor` instance to interact with the returned `IPromise` for exceptions, notifications and so on.

 See the SailorsPromisesTestApp for full examples.